dstamen/Vagrant/jekyll-nginx/README.md

 Purpose
 =======
-This vagrant environment installs a windows 2012r2 server with AD/DNS/DHCP and a member server who uses the new dhcp network.
+This vagrant environment installs an ubuntu 14.04 server with NGINX.

 This can be used as a base to stand up labs for testing.
 Modify the nodes.yml to add additional servers.